Dialectical behavior therapy: Distress tolerance

-Many current approaches to mental health treatment focus on changing distressing events and circumstances such as dealing with the death of a loved one, loss of a job, serious illness, terrorist attacks and other traumatic events.
-They have paid little attention to accepting, finding meaning for, and tolerating distress.
-This task has generally been tackled by person-centered, psychodynamic, psychoanalytic, gestalt, or narrative therapies, along with religious and spiritual communities and leaders.
-Dialectical behavior therapy emphasizes learning to bear pain skillfully.
-This module outlines healthy coping behaviors (such as distractions, improving the moment, self-soothing, and practicing acceptance of what is) that are intended to replace harmful ones.
+The concept of distress tolerance arose from methods used in person-centered, psychodynamic, psychoanalytic, gestalt, and/or narrative therapies, along with religious and spiritual practices.
+Distress tolerance means learning to bear emotional discomfort skillfully, without resorting to maladaptive reactions.
+Healthier coping behaviors are learned, including intentional self-distraction, self-soothing, and 'radical acceptance.'

-Distress tolerance skills constitute a natural development from DBT mindfulness skills.
+Distress tolerance skills are meant to arise naturally as a consequence of mindfulness.
 They have to do with the ability to accept, in a non-evaluative and nonjudgmental fashion, both oneself and the current situation.
-Since this is a non-judgmental stance, this means that it is not one of approval or resignation.
+It is meant to be a non-judgmental stance, one of neither approval nor resignation.
 The goal is to become capable of calmly recognizing negative situations and their impact, rather than becoming overwhelmed or hiding from them.
-This allows individuals to make wise decisions about whether and how to take action, rather than falling into the intense, desperate, and often destructive emotional reactions that are part of borderline personality disorder.
+This allows individuals to make wise decisions about whether and how to take action, rather than falling into intense, desperate, and often destructive emotional reactions.

 Emotion regulation

 Individuals with borderline personality disorder and suicidal individuals are frequently emotionally intense and labile.
 They can be angry, intensely frustrated, depressed, or anxious.
-This suggests that these clients might benefit from help in learning to regulate their emotions.
+The theory holds that intense emotions are conditioned responses to distressing experiences, which serve as the conditioned stimuli.
+Emotional regulation skills are taught to help patients modify their conditioned responses.

 Dialectical behavior therapy skills for emotion regulation include: